ICS4U-Gallo/markbook-template/README.md

 ### Edit in Replit
 - **Important**: First make sure you are logged into replit.
 - On your team's repo, click the logo "Work in replit".
+- When you hit run the first time, it will install `pytest`.
+The terminal to the side is actually a terminal and not a python shell.
+- Type `pytest` in the terminal to run the tests.
 - Work on the assignment in Replit.
 - Multiplayer: Optionally, you can share your replit window with your group members and code at the same time.